-Applying to become a nurse
+How to become a nurse

 Entry requirements for nursing degree courses vary because each university sets its own entry criteria, but you are likely to need at least two (usually three) A-levels or equivalent qualifications at level 3, plus supporting GCSEs including English, maths and a science (usually biology or human biology).
 Contact universities directly to find out whether qualifications equivalent to A-levels or GCSEs are acceptable.

-Financial support while studying at university
+Financial support while at university

-Nursing degree apprenticeships
+Registered nurse degree apprenticeships (RNDA)

 Universities will normally expect you to attend an interview.
 You'll also need to demonstrate that you have found out about nursing as a career and understand what the work involves.
 This is possible through relevant experience.
 Experience in any healthcare setting is useful but if you can work alongside registered nurses, so much the better.
 Work experience placements can be difficult to find, so alternatives would be to shadow a nurse or talk to a nurse about their role.
 Find out exactly what is required for your chosen courses and get organised as soon as possible.
-Reading our information on roles in nursing and watching our films will also help.

 The UCAS website allows you to search for courses and view entry requirements.
 More detailed information about specific courses can be found in university prospectuses and on their websites.